2. Consolidation Principles

 Capital is consolidated at the time of acquisition by setting off the acquisition costs of the investment against the pro rata fair values of the assets acquired and the liabilities and contingent liabilities assumed.
 Previously unreported intangible assets which can be included in the accounts under IFRS 3 in conjunction with IAS 38, and contingent liabilities are recognised at fair value.

 Any positive difference arising in the course of this initial consolidation is capitalised as goodwill and subjected to an annual impairment test.
 Following a critical assessment, any negative difference is posted to profit and loss.
-For a detailed explanation of the impairment testing procedure used, please refer to and .
+For a detailed explanation of the impairment testing procedure used, please refer to Note 6 and Note 7.

 The acquisition of additional non-controlling interests in consolidated companies is treated as an equity transaction in line with the entity concept and therefore set off directly against equity.